AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 ### Data Types

 Strings? `"Check"`.
 Numbers? `1`.
-You also get Booleans, Nil, and arrays.
+You also get Booleans, nil, and arrays.

 Arrays are really powerful in Liquid because they allow you to write more reusable markup—more on that later!